 This is the summary version; see the recipe card below for the complete list of ingredients and the instructions.

-Bake, cool for a few minutes, and move to a wire rack to cool thoroughly.
-Once completely cool, dunk in melted white or semisweet chocolate.
-Place them on parchment paper so they won’t stick, and dust them with assorted sprinkles.
+- Bake, cool for a few minutes, and move to a wire rack to cool thoroughly.
+Decorate as desired.

 Preparation Tips and Storage